MVP software development opens the same door for you that YouTube, Spotify, Dropbox, FourSquare, and Groupon walked through.

 6) Management.
 Managing cyclic MVP development with all the constraints described above should never be undervalued.

-To keep your product development secure and on track, find an experienced team with a good management track record.
+To keep your minimum viable product development secure and on track, find an experienced team with a good management track record.

 Is it possible to combine all the factors above in a single software development process?